sailfishos-applications/daily-comics/info/comic_addition.md

 ## Required information
 - List of authors (past / present, scenarist / cartoonist / etc.)
-- Homepage where to find more info about the comic
+- Homepage which provides more information about the comic
-- Comic main representative colour (e.g. homepage colour, typical scenery colour, typical character colour)
+- Comic main, representative colour (e.g. homepage colour, typical scenery colour, typical character colour)
 - Language used in the comic strips
 - Source where to extract a link to the latest strip (e.g. RSS, API, URL)